nilsmehlhorn/blog/posts/observe-directive/index.md

 ---
 path: "/posts/angular-observable-directive"
-date: "2020-02-01"
+date: "2020-02-05"
 title: "Handling Observables with Structural Directives in Angular"
 published: true
 tags: ["web development", "frontend", "angular"]
 keywords: ["ngif", "async", "microsyntax", "loading", "directive", "rxjs", "observable"]
 banner: "./banner.png"
-description: "Here's how you setup and access Angular environments with a proper type for multiple builds and tests with a mock - production-ready and with examples."
+description: "NgIf and the AsyncPipe are great for handling observables in Angular but we can build a structural directive that's even better."
 ---
 Handling observables is a much discussed topic in Angular.
 There are multiple ways to get reactive values displayed in your template, but sometimes they all just feel a bit clunky.
-Let's explore which options there are, how they work and how we might improve upon them.
+Let's explore which options are available, how they work and how we might improve upon them.

 There are two main solutions for handling observables that bring data into a component's view:
 1. Manual Subscription Management